My Son (1925 film)

 My Son is a 1925 American silent drama film directed by Edwin Carewe and starring Alla Nazimova.
 Carewe produced with First National who distributed the film.

 Plot

 As described in a film magazine review, Tony, beloved son of Portuguese mother Anna Silva, allows his head to be turned in the summer resort colony by Betty Smith, daughter of a former neighbor now grown wealthy.
 She shows him how to become a popular dancing instructor.
 Afraid of losing her, he steals to keep up appearances.
 The theft is traced to him, but out of respect for his mother, the sheriff gives him a chance.
-In this crisis, the mother shows her strength and has him kidnapped and shanghaied for a two year's trip around the world.
+In this crisis, the mother shows her strength and has him kidnapped and shanghaied for a two years' trip around the world.
 On board the ship is the young woman the mother wants him to marry.

 Preservation

 With no prints of My Son located in any film archives, it is a lost film.
+In February of 2021, the film was cited by the National Film Preservation Board on their Lost U.S. Silent Feature Films list.